NeuraiProject/neurai-rpc/DEPIN_IMPLEMENTATION_GUIDE_EN.md

 }
 ```

-**Note:** The token can be any asset on the Neurai blockchain; no special prefix is required.
+**Note:** For DePIN messaging, the token can be any asset.
+For the dedicated DePIN asset-management RPCs, use the `&ASSET` asset type.

 ### 5.2 Key Management